-Surplus hatchery fish will be distributed to tribal members or released back to the river to support local fisheries.
+Surplus hatchery fish will be distributed to tribal members, released back to the river to support local fisheries, or planted in the river as carcasses for nutrient enhancement.
 If fish are released back to the river, care will be taken to maintain the proper proportion of hatchery fish on the spawning grounds.
+If carcasses are planted for nutrient enhancement, fish health protocols will be followed (e.g. heating to adequate temperature for pathogen reduction, fish health specialist monitoring).